supremeimposter/My-Vault/GATE/Digital-Logic/Number Systems/Sign Extension of Unsigned and Signed Numbers.md

 ### 1's Complement Representation

+The most significant bits are copied to every additional bit to retain the original value in 1's complement representation.

 For positive numbers,
 ![[Sign Extension of Unsigned and Signed Numbers-20240602113010438.webp]]
 ![[Sign Extension of Unsigned and Signed Numbers-20240602113301405.webp]]